Chapter 3: Advanced Guide to

 The evening will include a pet fashion show featuring dogs who have recently been adopted and a variety of vendors will be selling crafts to raise money for the cause.
 It will be the perfect stop to pick up last minute holiday gifts.

-You can see that details that guests would need to know: Food options, cash bar, what the event will include.
+You can see the details that guests would need to know: Food options, cash bar, what the event will include.

 It goes back to our earlier New York Times example.
 Readers check out the lead and get the main point of the article before they continue reading for more information.
 So give them what’s important first.